AlexMekkering/Arch-Linux/docs/installation/basic-installation.md

 # Basic installation of an x86_64 machine
 This page describes how to install a fresh and minimal Arch Linux system for x86_64 machines on a single drive (SSD or HDD).

-Both BIOS and EFI boot configurations are supported, only the boot loader (GRUB) needs some different arguments. (see [BIOS](#bios) and [EFI](#efi))
+Both EFI and BIOS configurations are supported.
+Only the boot loader (GRUB) needs some different arguments. (see [EFI](#efi) and [BIOS](#bios))
 > You can check in which mode you've booted: If the folder `/sys/firmware/efi` exists, the kernel has booted in EFI mode, else it's booted in BIOS mode.

 > You can even install a hybrid EFI/BIOS system (thus bootable in both EFI and BIOS mode) by installing in one mode (i.e. BIOS), then reboot in the other (i.e. EFI) and do the [Install GRUB bootloader](#install-grub-bootloader) part again.

-Both Ext4 and Btrfs root file systems are described, so you can make a choice (I'd recommend Btrfs for its snapshot and volume support, transparent compression and check-summed error detection).
+Both Ext4 and Btrfs root file systems are described, so you can make a choice.
+>  On this page, Ext4 is taken as de facto standard for installations but Btrfs could be considered for its snapshot and volume support and transparent compression.

 ## Determine and define the drive to install on
 You can use `lsblk -f` to determine the drive to install to.